389ds/389ds.github.io/docs/389ds/design/memberof-scalability.md

 - Type 1: From ~3000 to ~600 internal searches
 - Type 2: From ~3000 to ~600 internal searches
 - Type 3: From ~3700 to ~600 internal searches

-#### Second proposal

-This option comes from a brand new algo implemented is a python [prototype](https://fedorahosted.org/389/attachment/ticket/48856/0001-Ticket-48856-Reference-implementation-in-python-of-t.patch).

-It is still under discussion see [48856 thread](https://fedorahosted.org/389/ticket/48856)

 ### keeping groups in the entry cache (ticket to be opened)